Madvillainism/CV-HANDMOUSE/README.md

 # Gesture Recognizer Demo
-I recently got into ML and had trouble finding good recent examples of using MediaPipe to reconize Hand gestures.
+I recently got into AI and ML and had trouble finding good recent examples of using MediaPipe to reconize Hand gestures.
 So alas, after a bit of research I have a straightforward example of using Google's MediaPipe that hopefully anyone can follow.